datanav/docs/tutorial-inbound-pipes-rest.rst

 REST - Inbound Pipes
 --------------------

-In this tutorial you will add an inbound pipe, without :ref:`continuation support <continuation_support>` because the HubSpot API does not immediately support it, connected to your :doc:`REST source system <tutorial-source-systems-rest>`: ``hubspot``.
+In this tutorial we will look closer into the creation of an inbound pipe connected to to your :doc:`REST source system <tutorial-source-systems-rest>`: ``hubspot``.
+Sesam best practices recommend to always use :ref:`continuation support <continuation_support>` when ingressing data from external systems.
+In this case however, because the HubSpot API does not immediately support this, we will not implement continuation support.
+Rather, in this tutorial we will focus on some of the other aspects used when connecting a pipe to a REST source system.

 .. note::